aviadra/Cloud-profiler/README.md

 TODO - configuration file to set the local profiles directory

 ## Profile creation within iTerm
-In order to ease the setup, I've set the https://github.com/mbadolato/iTerm2-Color-Schemes, as a submodule, so all many color schemes are available "out of the box".
+In order to ease the setup, I've set the https://github.com/mbadolato/iTerm2-Color-Schemes, as a submodule, so many color schemes are available "out of the box".
 The instructions below are the regular iTerm way of creating profiles.
 For example to create "DRACULA" profile:
 - Create a new profile by clicking the plus (+) sign, in the profiles section of the "preferences".